|Atlas||Wheater’s, pgs. 274-287, Gastrointestinal tract|

 The mucosa of the colon is lined by a simple columnar epithelium with a thin brush border and numerous goblet cells.
 Note that there are no plicae or villi.
 The crypts of Lieberkühn are straight and unbranched and lined largely with goblet cells.
 In many regions the mucus is partially preserved and stains with hematoxylin.
 At the base of the crypts, undifferentiated cells and endocrine cells are present; however, Paneth cells are not usually present.
-The appearance of the lamina propria is essentially the same as in the small intestine: Leukocytes are abundant and the isolated lymphoid nodules present in this tissue extend into the submucosal layer.
+The appearance of the lamina propria is essentially the same as in the small intestine: Leukocytes are abundant and the isolated lymphoid nodules present in this tissue extend into the submucosal layer (survey the left lower area of slide 176).
 The muscularis mucosae is a bit more prominent compared to the small intestine, and consists of distinct inner circular and outer longitudinal layers.
 The submucosa of this specimen is particularly well fixed such that you may better appreciate the mixture of irregular connective and adipose tissue, numerous blood vessels, and several excellent examples of ganglion cells and nerves of the submucosal plexus.
 The muscularis externa of the large intestine is different from that of the small intestine in that the outer longitudinal layer of smooth muscle varies in thichness and forms three thick longitudinal bands, the taeniae coli (taenia = worm).
 This section happened to be cut such that a piece of one of these longitudinal bands may be seen.

 Study this slide and note the following characteristics.